excid3/simple_calendar/README.md

 ## TODO

-- CSS classes applied to the calendar days outside of the month This can probably be implemented by a custom lambda passed in as the `td` option on the `month_calendar` only.
 - Having an "events" option would be nice.
 Users can pass in all the objects and we can use it to auto-filter them so the user doesn't have to.
 This is what the previous version did and yielded the